-Depending on the type of the transmitter and the ordered options the transmitter features a HART[®] interface.
-The description of the HART[®] interface is kept in a separate document
+Depending on the type of the transmitter and the ordered options the transmitter features a HART® interface.
+The description of the HART® interface and other firmware properties which need extensive descriptions are kept in separate documents because it would have increased the size of this manual beyond a manageable scope.